nextcloud/documentation/developer_manual/app_publishing_maintenance/upgrade-guide.rst

 Search
 ******

-The unified search replaces the traditional search input, hence ``OCA.Search`` became a noop.
+The :ref:`unified search<unified-search>` replaces the traditional search input, hence ``OCA.Search`` became a noop.
 For backwards compatibility, the code will not raise any errors now, but it does not have any functionality.

 Removed globals
 ***************